pibara/spq-sigs/README.md

 This is to be a header-only template library running on top of the [BLAKE2b](https://www.blake2.net/) function of the [sodium library](https://libsodium.gitbook.io/doc/).
 The design is roughly based on that of [XMSS](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.400.6086) and [LMS](https://datatracker.ietf.org/doc/html/rfc8554).
 The implementation favors simplicity and leveraging of the BLAKE2b hashing primatives over maximum signature size efficiency.

+This C++ library started out as a port of the Python [PySpqSigs](https://github.com/pibara/pyspqsigs) library.
+It is now being refactored and extended after attempts to make this a funded HIVE project ended up failing.
+Once multi-tree and wallets have been implemented in this C++ library, the refactored and extended C++ implementation will get backported to Python.
+An important part of the Python backport will be moving from hashlib to libsodium.

 ## status